yangmls/vcron/README.md

 * Simple and no database dependency

+* Use protobuf to send and receive data, it is much smaller than json

 * Use json to store config asynchronously

 * High performance by golang such as goroutine